A topic from the subject of Synthesis in Chemistry.

 Introduction

 Deoxyribonucleic acid (DNA) and ribonucleic acid (RNA) are essential biomolecules that play crucial roles in the storage, transmission, and expression of genetic information.
-DNA/RNA synthesis, also known as nucleic acid synthesis, is a fundamental process in cell biology that involves the replication and transcription of these molecules.
+DNA/RNA synthesis, also known as nucleic acid synthesis, is a fundamental process in cell biology involving the replication and transcription of these molecules.
 Understanding DNA/RNA synthesis is critical for comprehending the mechanisms of cell division, inheritance, and genetic regulation.

 Basic Concepts